SuxinL/Notes/Problem Solving/health/psychology/temptation/entertainment.md

 						:	Neg
 							:	- I understand that each time of giving in will contribute to the accumulation of $\delta$fobs which contributes to addictions.

+					SELF_CONTROL_OVERESTIMATE
+					:	Evidence
+						:	Pos
+							:	- I think that I can control myself and only play 2 hours, but in fact 8 hours are wasted.

 				STATES
 				:	~~VIEWS~~